-The DB->fd() method only supports a coarse-grained form of locking.
+The Db::fd() method only supports a coarse-grained form of locking.
 Applications should instead use the Berkeley DB lock manager where possible.

-The DB->fd() method returns a non-zero error value on failure and 0 on success.
+The Db::fd() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.